Algolia ×

 **Important:** Each replica must have **exactly one** Sort-by rule.
 Multiple rules turn additional ones into tiebreakers.
 One replica = one dropdown option.

-Use a native <select> element (not Webflow's navigation "Dropdown" component — that's a div-based menu and won't fire change events).
+Use a native <select> element (Webflow Designer → Add panel → Forms → Select).
+The Webflow navigation "Dropdown" component is div-based and won't fire change events.

 For sorting to behave numerically, the field must be a number in Algolia.
-Use a Webflow Number field (not a Plain text field formatted to look like a number) for any field you plan to sort numerically.
+Use a Webflow Number field (not a Plain text field) for any field you plan to sort numerically.

 | Sort option | Replica name |